How Fast Does Earth Spin (and Why Don't We Feel It)?

 Why is Earth Slowing Down?

 Three millionths.
-So, if you’re an ocean water drop, which way will you go, downward or upward?
+So, if you’re a drop of ocean water, which way will you go, downward or upward?
 There’s no chance anything on Earth will head toward the sky.
-This means the real puzzle is explaining that three-foot sea-bulge under the Moon.
+This means the real puzzle is explaining that 3-foot sea-bulge under the Moon.

 It’s simple.
 Picture a spot on the sea where you’d see the Moon rising or setting.
 Where it’s on the horizon or else lowish.
 That’s how it looks from most places.
 The Moon’s pull is then sideways.
 Horizontal.
 And no earthly gravity opposes it by yanking in the opposite direction.
 Therefore, most of the ocean has a lunar sideways or tractive pull that’s unopposed.
 So, the water slides sideways a bit.
 This small lunar tractive force adds up over the endless miles of ocean on both sides of Earth, slipping water sideways until it pools as a small bulge under the Moon.

 Now you understand the tides.
-As our planet spins, the bulge reaches shallow coastal waters that make it rise a bit, explaining the average five-foot tide at beaches.
+As our planet spins, the bulge reaches shallow coastal waters that make it rise a bit, explaining the average 5-foot tide at beaches.

 This meeting of tides and beaches creates resistance.
 After all, countless billions of tons of seawater smashing into coastal rocks can’t be inconsequential, right?
 And this is what slows our planet’s spin.